Forward Invariance in Neural Network Controlled Systems: Inclusion Functions for Neural Network Controlled Systems

-provides a simple but possibly conservative method to build inclusion functions using the inclusion functions of simpler mappings; (2) Given a differentiable function $f$, with an inclusion function $\sfJ_x$ for its Jacobian matrix, the \textit{jacobian-based inclusion function}
+provides a simple but possibly conservative method to build inclusion functions using the inclusion functions of simpler mappings; (ii) Given a differentiable function $f$, an inclusion function $\sfJ_x$ for its Jacobian, and a centering point $\overcirc{x}\in[\ulx,\olx],$ the \emph{Jacobian-based inclusion function}

-for any $\overcirc{x}\in[\ulx,\olx]$, can provide better estimates by bounding the first order taylor expansion of $f$.
+can provide better estimates by bounding the first order Taylor expansion of $f$ around $\overcirc{x}$.
 Both of these inclusion functions are monotone (resp. thin) assuming the inclusion functions used to build them are also monotone (resp. thin).